SnapXL/snapx-plugin-spec/README.md

 ## 🔐 Auth-Based Identity (Planned)

-Plugin authors must log in with:
+Plugin authors can log in with:

 - ✅ GitHub
-- ✅ Discord
+- ✅ Keybase

 No passwords.
 All plugin uploads will be associated with a verifiable identity.